sectoidman/GUFG/Readme.md

   (`git clone git@github.com:Advael/GUFG.git`) and `cd` to it.

-3. Run `scons` to build the game.
+3. Run `./scons` to build the game.
 Targets:
    * `bmpout`,
       a utility program which generates bitmap images of character collision and hitboxes for moves.